esl/MongooseIM/doc/developers-guide/Testing-MongooseIM.md

 ./tools/test-runner.sh --skip-small-tests --db mysql --preset mysql_mnesia --skip-stop-nodes
 ```

+`--skip-stop-nodes` is optional here, because if any big test fails, then nodes
+would be still running.

 We can just execute the same command, but it would rebuild nodes and start
 them.